 We focus on Scottish habitats, species and policy-relevant issues, delivered within BTO's UK-wide research framework.

-Click here for information about the 'What's Up?' upland monitoring project.
+Click here for information about increasing monitoring coverage in the uplands.

 Principal work areas are as follows:

 - woodlands and forestry

 - species-focused research (including: Short-eared Owls, Whinchats, Hawfinches, Peregrines and Ptarmigan)